raitucarp/virtebi-corpus/README.md

 - Collect more complete corpus
 - Fix some bugs
 - Refactor some algorithm
+- create http server
-- Doing with whitespace, etc
+- ~~Doing with whitespace, etc~~

 # Bugs
-Currently, If I want to parse this string "thisisstring" it would output: "thisis string".
+~~Currently, If I want to parse this string "thisisstring" it would output: "thisis string".
 "thisisastring" to thisis a string, etc
-I want you to help me to find out what is going on.
+I want you to help me to find out what is going on.~~

 # License
 The MIT License (MIT)